box/shalam/README.md

 }
 ```

-The `background-size` and `background-position` declarations are generated for
-you!
-This means that generating sprites with retina assets (even if your assets
-are not all retina) is a breeze.
+The `background` declarations with all the fixins are generated for you!
+This means that generating sprites with retina assets (even if your assets are not all retina) is a breeze.

 ## Running